 Then, once you’ve either queued or scheduled your content, scroll up, click on Submit and Sked Social will take care of the rest!

-When it comes to getting your content and your account in front of new people, nothing can beat the power of hashtags.
+When it comes to learning how to get more followers on Instagram, getting your content and your account in front of new people, nothing can beat the power of hashtags.
 They’re one of the best ways to get found by new users.

 So, how does this work?

 Plenty of people explore feeds related to specific hashtags.
 And, they don’t need to be following your account in order to see your photo displayed there.

 “If you’re using relevant hashtags that are related to your product or business, you’ll find the people who see your photos are people who might be interested in your brand,” explains Carlo Pacis in a post for the Wishpond blog.